-The Governing Body of Bulwell St. Mary's C of E Primary School (The School) is an Admissions Authority in its own right.
-The school primarily serves families who live in the Ancient Parish of St. Mary the Virgin & All Souls, Bulwell who wish their children to receive a primary education within a school that is proud of its Christian ethos and heritage.
+South Wilford Endowed CE School (The School) is an academy as part of the Transform Multi-Academy Trust (MAT).
+Transform Trust is an Admissions Authority in its own right.
+The school primarily serves families who live in the Ancient Parish of Wilford who wish their children to receive a primary education within a Christian framework.

-The Governing Body invites applications for admission of children who will reach the age of five born between 01/09/2017 to 31/08/2018.
+The Governing Body invites applications for admission of children who will be entering school for the first time during the school year in which they reach the age of five.

-Parents should make formal application between November 2020 and January 2021, regardless of when their child is due to actually join the school during this year.
+Parents should make formal application between 16th November 2020 and 15th January 2021, regardless of when their child is due to actually join the school during this year.
 The children will be admitted in September 2021.

-Places will be given to all applicants unless the number of applicants exceeds our admission limit of 30.
+Places will be given to all applicants unless the number of applicants exceeds our admission limit of 60.

-Application should be made on the applicant's home local authority form and Bulwell St. Mary's C of E Primary School supplementary form which must be returned by January 15th 2021.
-Parents will be notified of decisions on April 16th 2021.
+Application should be made on the applicant's home local authority form and South Wilford Endowed CE School supplementary form which must be returned by 15th January 2021.
+Parents will be notified on 16th April 2021 of the result of their application.